 the only-begotten Son and Word, before time began,

-but who afterwards became also man, of Mary the virgin.
+but who afterward became also man, of Mary the virgin.
 For ‘the Word was made flesh.’

-Being impassible (incapable of suffering or feeling pain), He was in a passible body;
+Being impassible, He was in a passible body;

 Being immortal, He was in a mortal body;